Boyan

 know that the animals, the plants and the microbes that live on

-hard surfaces are different to the ones that live floating around
+hard surfaces are different to the ones that live floating

-in the water," she added.
+around in the water," she added.

-A garbage patch has also been found in the Atlantic Ocean, lying a
+A garbage patch has also been found in the Atlantic Ocean, lying

-few hundreds miles off the North American coast from Cuba to
+a few hundreds miles off the North American coast from Cuba to

 Virginia.

-Oceanographer Curtis Ebbesmeyer, who said he coined the phrase the
+Oceanographer Curtis Ebbesmeyer, who said he coined the phrase

-"Great Pacific Garbage Patch," told msnbc.com by phone that the
+the "Great Pacific Garbage Patch," told msnbc.com by phone that

-the plastic gradually disperse.
+and let the plastic gradually disperse.

 "We can't clean it up.
 It's just too big.
 You'd have to have the